Patrick will be playing works from his solo albums as well as music from his former bands.

 In his early years, having studied with music masters as diverse as Nadia Boulanger, John Lewis (MJQ) and Stephane Grappelli, Patrick won several #1 awards at European Jazz Festivals, and with his own quartet was invited to open for the John Coltrane quartet.

-Later on, he formed his own band, Mainhorse, then the group Refugee along with former members of The Nice, Lee Jackson and Brian Davison.
+Later on, he formed his own band, MAINHORSE, then the group REFUGEE along with former members of THE NICE, Lee Jackson and Brian Davison.

 In 1974 Patrick became an official member of YES and joined them in composing and recording the album Relayer.
 His years with YES were some of the most extraordinary for him and the band, playing to sold out arenas and stadiums internationally.
 During his time in YES, he composed and recorded his first solo album entitled ” i ” – also known as – The Story of ” i ,” which won the Best Keyboard Album of the Year awarded by Keyboard Magazine in 1976.

 By the beginning of the 21st century, he was composing works for symphony orchestras in Europe, giving master classes, and participating in conferences at universities and other institutions.

 To date Patrick Moraz has released more than 20 solo albums, multiple live concerts videos and more than 35 film scores, including the “Grand-Prix du Jury” of the Cannes Film Festival, for L’invitation.
 In 2015 he released his latest CD called The “M.A.P.” also known as The Moraz Alban Project.